 I am not focused on just home heating, but will also use as little electricity as possible for heating water, growing & storing food, cooking, cooling, washing & drying clothes, lighting, computer and TV.
 Anything we can do to save electricity will allow us to travel farther in the electric vehicle we hope to have someday, lessening the total fossil fuels we burn!

-In building this house we used many solar concepts and passive haus techniques, including:
+In building this house we used a very specific design philosophy that focused on our goals and implemented this design with many solar concepts and passive haus techniques, including:

 The two marked with an * are somewhat original, while the rest are a collection of concepts and techniques I have gathered over the years and applied in a way I think best for our home in our climate.